Rachel Humphries, Centre Director

 In the eight years Rachel has been Director there have been many improvements to the centre, including gaining regular funding from Creative Scotland, the garden project, the construction of the Straw Bale studio and the move to independence.
 Outside work, Rachel can be found herding goats on her croft, creating pottery or crafting scenarios for her role playing group.

-Sarah makes sure that every person who visits the centre is well fed, comfortable and indoor and outdoor maintenance is taken care of, in her role as house manager.
+Sarah makes sure that every person who visits the centre is well fed, comfortable and indoor and outdoor maintenance is taken care of.
 She works towards making our operations more sustainable and tends to our partnership courses.
 In her spare time, she can be found helping to build a straw bale house which will soon be her family home.

 Heather Clyne, Administrator

-Eilidh has recently joined the team at Moniack, helping to deliver our programme of activity for young writers.
-Her career has lead her from journalism, to education, through the environmental sector to the arts.
+Eilidh’s career has lead her from journalism to education, through the environmental sector to the arts.
+She looks after our work with young people and our range of residencies, fellowships and awards.
 Living in Strathpeffer she reckons she has one of the best commutes in the UK, possibly the world.